Wizcorp/express-rested/README.md

 Instantiates a rest object on which you can create collections for resources.

+You may pass an Express router (an Express app, or sub-router) so that routes to the collections you add will automatically be registered on it.
+If the router already uses the body-parser middleware to parse JSON, express-rested will use it.
+Otherwise it will take care of JSON parsing by itself.

-Make sure that the express router you want to use has the JSON body parser enabled.
-Else we won't be able to receive data.
-Also, ensure that it listens for incoming requests on a reasonable base URL (such as `/rest`).
+It may make sense to use a sub-router that listens for incoming requests on a URL such as `/rest`.
 The URLs to our collections will sit on top of this.
-The router is optional, but as you can imagine it hardly makes sense to use this library without having it register HTTP routes.
+While the router is optional, you can imagine it hardly makes sense to use this library without having it register HTTP routes.

 **rest.add(constructor Class[, string path, Object options]) -> Collection**